Colonial America Unit Study American Girl Felicity Fields of Daisies

 +Reading-

-*Did you know that it was not uncommon for settlers (including small children) to drink beer with their meals?
 Pure and safe drinking water was not always available.
-It was because of this that “small beer” or “ales” such as rootbeer, sasparilla, and ginger ale were created during the colonial period in America as a non-alcoholic (or at least less alcoholic) alternative particularly for women and children.
+It was because of this that “small beer” or “ales” such as root beer, sarsaparilla, and ginger ale were created during the colonial period in America as a

-there are LOTS of other fun cooking ideas you could use for this week’s lesson.
+If this is a sensitive issue in your family, there are LOTS of other fun cooking ideas you could use for this week’s lesson.
 All cooking IS science after all!!!

-I have some fun links to experiments with fermentation and yeast (with bread baking & butter churning as an activity) below….OR try another colonial recipe if this topic is uncomfortable for your family!
-The bread baking experiment ties in wonderfully with the Bible study on Exodus this week too!
-Also, please read through the suggested sites yourself before sharing the information with your children.
-You may wish to leave out some of the text. 🙂
+Below are some fun links to experiments with fermentation and yeast (with bread baking & butter churning as an activity) below….OR try another colonial recipe if this topic is uncomfortable for your family!

 +Discovering & Doing-

-* Try making a batch of your own colonial non-alcoholic “ale” (root beer or ginger beer)
+Try making a batch of your own colonial non-alcoholic “ale” (root beer or ginger beer)

 – Behind the Bubbles Science